-- Be sure machine is properly grounded.

-- Do not attempt to operate saw on any voltage other than the one designated.
-Use correct size time delay fuses to protect incoming current.
+- Be sure machine is properly grounded. - Do not attempt to operate saw on any voltage other than the one designated.
+Use correct size time delay fuses to protect incoming current. - of the saw off.
+(See trouble shooting on page 27 of this manual). - Do not cause the motor to repeatedly approach a stall.

-If it takes more than 3 seconds to reach maximum speed with a standard blade, turn the saw off.
-(See trouble shooting on page 27 of this manual). - Do not cause the motor to repeatedly approach a stall. - Do not attempt to start the saw for at least 15 minutes after thermal overload has tripped. - Disconnect and lockout the saw from the power source before opening a starter box, conduit box or whenever removing
+Do not attempt to start the saw for at least 15 minutes after thermal overload has tripped. - Disconnect and lockout the saw from the power source before opening a starter box, conduit box or whenever removing

-- Mounting the Blade (Caution!
+Mounting the Blade (Caution!
 Disconnect power source before mounting blade)

-1. Place the hex box wrench over the arbor nut and place the long allen wrench in the arbor shaft end hole.
+- Place the hex box wrench over the arbor nut and place the long allen wrench in the arbor shaft end hole.
 Place a wood striking block under the allen wrench to avoid marring the tabletop.
 Push down on the hex wrench to loosen nut (left hand threaded).
 (See figure 2) - Remove the nut and first arbor collar.
 Wipe the arbor collar faces and mounting area on the blade.
-Slide the blade on the shaft with the directional arrow away from the motor and pointing clockwise.
+Slide the blade on - the shaft with the directional arrow away from the motor and pointing clockwise.
 Place the arbor collar, recessed sides against the blade, arbor nut and tighten securely.
 (See figure 1)